Tommy2Dope/PlurPromoters/README.md

 ## Expectations:

+Certainly!
+I've removed some redundancy in the expectations section and here are the changes made:

+## Expectations:

 ### Street Promotion:
-- 📦 **Poster and Flyer Distribution**: Promoters are expected to distribute posters and flyers at strategic locations within their designated promotional area, which may include up to three different locations in your area.
+1. 📦 **Distribution of Promotional Materials**: Promoters are expected to distribute posters and flyers at strategic locations within their designated promotional area.
-- 🏫 **School Promotion**: Posters should be placed in schools, and flyers should be distributed in lockers, classrooms, restrooms, and other relevant areas.
-Seek permission before posting materials in restricted areas and refrain from obnoxious distribution of materials as this could result in adverse action against our company and your termination from the team.
+2. 🏫 **School Promotion**: Posters should be placed in schools, and flyers should be distributed in lockers, classrooms, restrooms, and other relevant areas.
+Seek permission before posting materials in restricted areas and avoid obnoxious distribution.
-- 🏪 **Retail Promotion**: Approach nearby retail establishments to inquire about placing a small stack of posters or flyers.
+3. 🏪 **Retail Promotion**: Approach nearby retail establishments to inquire about placing a small stack of posters or flyers.
-- 📦 **Supplies Maintenance**: Keep an inventory of necessary supplies, including posters, flyers, postering tape, a staple gun, staples, and a promotional bag to carry materials.
+4. 📦 **Supplies Maintenance**: Keep an inventory of necessary supplies, including posters, flyers, postering tape, a staple gun, staples, and a promotional bag to carry materials.
 Ensure you have these supplies when needed.
-- 🕺 **Kandi and Rave Attire**: While not mandatory, wearing kandi and rave-related clothing is highly recommended, especially when working with us.
+5. 🕺 **Kandi and Rave Attire**: While not mandatory, wearing kandi and rave-related clothing is highly recommended.
-- 🔄 **Bi-Weekly Poster Runs**: Conduct event let-out poster runs and club-runs every two weeks.
+6. 🔄 **Bi-Weekly Poster Runs**: Conduct event let-out, poster runs, and club-runs at least once every two weeks.
-- 🗓️ **Weekly School Promotion**: Ensure school postering and flyering is done on a weekly basis.
+7. 🗓️ **Weekly School Promotion**: Ensure school postering and flyering is done at your school or within your designated area on a weekly basis.
-- 📸 **Documentation**: Take pictures of your promotional efforts and upload them to Swarm.
+8. 📸 **Documentation**: Take pictures of your promotional efforts and upload them to Swarm.
 Coordinate with the promo manager to verify completion of tasks.
 You can download Swarm from the app store and use the provided credentials:

    📱 **Username**: info@pluralliance.org
    🔐 **Password**: Rave2plur2023

 ### Social Media Promotion:
-- 📸 **Instagram Posts**: Post at least three times a week, including a general So Stoked post, a repost of your favorite artist's graphic, and a discount code post with your promoter graphic.
+- 📸 **Instagram Posts**: Post at least three times a month, including a general So Stoked post, a repost of your favorite artist's graphic, and a discount code post with your promoter graphic.
 The general So Stoked post should be pinned to your profile.
-Share any upcoming events.
+Share any upcoming events as directed by the Promotion Manager.
 - 📸 **Instagram Stories**: Post 1-7 times a day, including interactive polls, sliders, and more.
 - 🎥 **Reels**: Share at least one reel per week.
 - 🎥 **Livestreaming**: Occasionally, livestream to showcase team efforts or invite others to our events.
 Collaborate with artists and fellow promoters to keep the community engaged.
 - 🎵 **TikTok Promotion**:
   - 🕺 **Showcase Dance Moves**: Create fun and energetic dance videos using popular tracks from our upcoming events.
-  - 🎶 **Music Snippets**: Share short clips of event headliner tracks or catchy music that attendees can expect.
+  - 🎶 **Music Snippets**: Share short clips of event headliner tracks or catchy music that attendees can expect to hear at our raves.
   - 🚀 **Event Teasers**: Post teasers of event highlights, behind-the-scenes footage, or sneak peeks of the venue.
   - 🎁 **Contests and Challenges**: Launch event-related challenges or contests to engage the TikTok community.
   - 🌟 **Collaborate with Influencers**: Partner with TikTok influencers who align with our event style and promote together.